OFS/opae-sdk/plugin/README.md

   int DLL_PUBLIC opaePluginConfigure(const char* c);
   ```

+#### Required Changes to OPAE API ####
+One change to the API that is needed to for identification and filtering of
+resources based on the location of the resource with respect to the client
+application is the addition of a property called `RemoteStatus` of integer type.
+A value of 0 indicates that a resource is local and any non-zero value is used
+to denote a relative latency.
+It is currently undetermined how those values
+will be measured or calculated one possibility may involve measuring latency
+for certain operations.

 ### Plugin Manager ###

+The Plugin Manager is the software component that is linked as a shared library
+and implements the OPAE C API.
+Because it implements the OPAE C API, it can be
+liked at runtime by any application that links against the API.
+It will then
+forward API calls to the appropriate plugins that have been loaded.

 The plugin manager parses the plugins section of the configuration file to determine the list of plugins to load.
 The manager then invokes the Plugin Loader to load each plugin.
 The result of loading a plugin is the adapter table